Flynnn99/Smart_Tech_Self_Driving_Car/README.md

 ## Observations and Notes 📝
 - The consistent speed of 15mph ensured uniform data quality.
 - The difference in track complexity provided a diverse range of driving scenarios, crucial for training a robust model.
+- We noted that shadows in track 2 caused the car to avoid them so we needed more data within shadows.
+- We then took note of the surroundings on track 2 and thought how would a real car work.
+We trained specifically within road lines and stayed away from barriers etc.

 ## Conclusion and Future Work 💡
 - The project has laid a strong foundation for developing a reliable self-driving model.